Our curriculum is based around the National Curriculum 2014.

 The following units are taught in each year:

-Which stories are special and why? |
+EYFS | Which stories are special and why? |

-Which places are special and why? – visit to Church |
+Which places are special and why?
+Visit to church |

 Which people are special and why?
 Where do we belong? |

-What is special about our world and why? |
+What is special about our world and why? | ||

 Ongoing throughout the year – Which times are special and why?
 Family customs and routines. – Harvest, Christmas and Easter |